-Poverty has been cited as one of the main reasons why millions of Indian children do not get access to the rights they are entitled to.
+Poverty in India has been cited as one of the main reasons why millions of children do not get access to the rights they are entitled to.
 India, being home to every sixth child in the world (Ministry of Statistics and Programme Implementation- MoSPI, 2012), has not been able to ensure the Right to Survival, Right to Development, Right to Protection and Right to Participation to its children.

 Any issue that causes a child rights violation like female foeticide or child labour, is a symptom of deep-rooted problems such as lack of livelihoods, caste or gender bias.
 Poverty and the problems arising from it, often hit the children in the worst manner because they are the most vulnerable.

 - 1 in 4 children of school-going age is out of school in our country – 99 million children in total have dropped out of school (Census 2011)

 - Out of every 100 children, only 32 children finish their school education age-appropriately (District Information System for Education (DISE) 2014-15)

 - Only 2% of the schools offer complete school education from Class 1 to Class 12 (District Information System for Education (DISE) 2014-15)

 - There are 10.13 million child labourers between 5-14 years in India (Census 2011)

 - India has 33 million working children between the ages of 5-18 years.
 In parts of the country, more than half the child population is engaged in labour (Census 2011)